 Trees for Small Spaces

 For shady locations, Japanese maples are a favorite garden plant.
 There are hundreds of varieties but a few noteworthy ones include Bloodgood with its purple leaves.
 It grows to 10 to 15 feet tall and wide.
-Shishigashira or Lion’s Mane is unusual Japanese Maples with crinkly green leaves that turn bright red in the fall and grows to 12 feet tall and 8 feet wide.
-And Crimson Queen is a red-lacey leaved Japanese Maple that grows to 5 to 7 feet tall and wide.
-For the shade hydrangea trees such as Limelight and Quickfire also offer large blooms in the shade and grow to 6 to 8 feet tall and wide.
+Shishigashira or Lion’s Mane is an unusual Japanese Maple with crinkly green leaves that turn bright red in the fall.
+They grow to 12 feet tall and 8 feet wide.
+Crimson Queen is a red lacey leaved Japanese Maple that grows 5 to 7 feet tall and wide.
+For the shade, hydrangea trees such as Limelight and Quickfire also offer large blooms in the shade and grow to 6 to 8 feet tall and wide.